egbulsoni/egbulsoni/README.md

 - 👋 Hi, I’m @egbulsoni
-- 👀 I’m interested in game/web development
+- 👀 I’m interested in game/web development, blockchain, dapps and AI.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - hit me up on discord, Eduardo Garcia#1312